inveniosoftware/training/11-linking-records/README.md

     https://127.0.0.1:5000/api/records/?prettyprint=1
 ```

-Now, we can query ElasticSearch and verify that the author metadata are in the record.
+Now, we can query Elasticsearch and verify that the author metadata are in the record.

 ```bash
 $ firefox http://127.0.0.1:9200/records/_search?pretty=true